 Thankfully, mental health is something that all of us are paying more attention to, and this definitely applies to those who are working from home.
 Loneliness, stress, anxiety and isolation are all issues that can crop up while WFH, even if it does have its perks such as more family time.
 So checking in with each other is key.

 Equally, some employees aren’t going to feel comfortable talking about how they feel with their employer due to the fear of stigma.
 This is something that every company needs to tackle, either with training or the provision of counselling sessions if needed.
 Given 1 in 4 adults are experiencing a mental health issue at any time, addressing this more openly is something that will benefit your employees on a personal and professional level.

 Find Out More

 Need help or advice with anything we’ve mentioned above?
 Advanced Commercial Interiors has been helping businesses reimagine their office and commercial spaces since 2009.
-Based in Nottingham, we cover the whole of the UK including Derby, Birmingham, Leicester and Manchester.
+Based in Nottingham, we cover the UK, including Derby, Birmingham, Leicester, and Manchester.